LA-cmd-prompt/Privacy-by-Design/README.md

 ---

 ## Next Steps
-This PbD example ties into my **DPIA** and **PIA** projects, which show how to operationalize privacy through structured risk assessments.
+This PbD example ties into my **DPIA** and **PIA** projects, which show how I operationalize privacy through structured risk assessments.